 The Hat trick man of the IPL, “Amit Mishra”

-The veteran Indian leg-spinner Amit Mishra holds the record of taking three hat-tricks in the Indian Premier League.
+The veteran Indian leg-spinner Amit Mishra holds the record of taking 3 hat trick in IPL.
 He set this record in the 2013 season when he took his third IPL hat-trick against Pune Warriors.
 Sunil Narine was the other bowler to take three-ball three-wickets in the same season against Punjab.

 Rajasthan Royals won the inaugural IPL season, but 2014 was another good season for them, especially in the bowling department.
 In the 2014 season, two bowlers took a hat-trick apiece, and both were from RR.
 All-rounder Shane Watson against SRH and Pravin Tambe against KKR took a hat-trick each.
 But 2015 didn’t see any hat-tricks in the entire season.
 In 2016, it was Punjab bowler Axar Patel who took a hat-trick against Gujarat Lions, including a figure of 4/21.